vkanimea/frontend-nanodegree-mobile-portfolio-master/README.md

 ## Project Rubric found in here https://review.udacity.com/#!/rubrics/16/view
 To achieve PageSpeed score of at least 90 for Mobile and Desktop for index.html / project-2048.html / project-mobile.html / project-webperf.html

+Mobile PageSpeed Score of 97/100 and Desktop PageSpeed Score 98/100
-1. Remove Google Font - Open Sans as this is not utilized.
+1. Remove Google Font - Open Sans
 2. For the print.css added the media="print"
 3. Added the async attribute for perfmatters.js script to load asyncronously
 4.              - javascript minified by using gulp task js-compile-src, js-compile-view respectively output in respective /dist folders